Battle of Remagen: Bridgehead location

 General Eisenhower offered his generals some latitude in choosing the exact points for crossing the Rhine, though two areas where the Rhine valley was relatively broad were generally considered favorable.
 The first was between Cologne and Bonn in the north, and the other was between Andernach and Koblenz in the south.
 Both had some challenges, but offered relatively rapid access to the autobahn and into the Lahn river valley connecting to the Frankfurt–Kassel corridor.
 The least favored crossing points were in the area around the railroad bridge at Remagen.
 The upstream confluence of the Ahr River south of Remagen added considerable speed and turbulence to the 270 m Rhine at Remagen.
 The Americans in the area around Remagen were not even supposed to cross the Rhine.

 Geographically, the northwest shoulder of the bridge was situated on a shallow salient exposed to the eastern bank of the Rhine.
 There was only one primary road into the town of Remagen from the west, and that road did not parallel the normal Allied axis of supply.
 From a logistical viewpoint, the location of the bridge was badly situated near the southern boundary of the First US Army.

 The ground on the eastern side of the bridge rose steeply from the river.
 Inland, the steeply sloped terrain and gullies provided natural tank traps against advancing armor.
 The rough, wooded Westerwald forest rose from the Rhine to elevations ranging from 200 to 400 m about 500 m inland.
 The primary road network on the eastern side was severely limited, consisting of only a river road and two narrow mountain roads, any of which could be easily blocked by the Germans.

 German defenses

 General Gustav von Zangen's Fifteenth Army staff believed that the Allies would cross the Rhine using the open terrain of the Rheinbach Valley near the Ahr River.
 Zangen thought that the Rheinbach Valley offered the Allies a natural funnel for military operations.
 He argued with German Army Group B commander Field Marshal Walter Model, "The Americans would have to be stupid not to take advantage of this hole and push tanks toward the Rhine.
-I think they will use this valley—like water flowing downhill".
+I think they will use this valley—like water flowing downhill."

 Zangen believed that the Rhine River towns of Sinzig and Remagen were likely targets of Hodges' First Army.
 Zangen tried and failed to persuade Model to block the Americans by withdrawing two corps from the West Wall defenses along the German frontier and placing them at Remagen to protect the Ludendorff Bridge.

+Model believed like the Americans that "only a fool would try to cross the Rhine where the cliffs rose steeply on the opposite bank".
+He refused to allocate more troops to Zangen's Remagen sector.